Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: Classical background

 \subsection{Generalization, Ashtekar variables}

 The metric components $g_{tt}$ and $g_{zz}$ in (\ref{ehlers}) being equal to one, this model does not display any longitudinal fluctuations.
 In a quantum description, however, we would expect geometric fluctuations in every direction, even in flat space without gravitational waves.
 For this reason we start from a slightly more general classical point of view, taken from a polarized Gowdy model and a quantum version thereof \cite{BD1,BD2}.
-The metric for a polarized model is given by
+The metric for a polarized model in terms of the adapted densitized triad variables introduced in (\ref{EEE}) is given by